-Thus far, we have excelled in serving large corporations between Corporate Business and Private Banking as well as as well as personal clients around retirement age to seniors. equity finance and asset administration services such as stock Going forward, we will also take on the challenge of building transfer agency services and pension management and the long-term relationships of trust with fast-growing startups that like through collaboration between Corporate Business and solve social issues through innovation, and with the asset-Investor Services Business. formation generation who are making early preparations in the age of 100-year life.
-What makes this challenge possible are such collaboration and integration.
-Digital technology has the potential power to integrate disparate elements at an our unique characteristics and strengths, namely collaboration and integration across our businesses. extraordinary speed and scale.
-For example, the smartphone
+Thus far, we have excelled in serving large corporations as well as personal clients around retirement age to seniors.
+Going forward, we will also take on the challenge of building long-term relationships of trust with fast-growing startups that solve social issues through innovation, and with the asset-formation generation who are making early preparations in the age of 100-year life.
+What makes this challenge possible are our unique characteristics and strengths, namely collaboration and integration across our businesses.